Merilyn

 Watch the trailer

-BIRDS screened at Flickering Shores, Sea Imaginaries, Sea Art Festival 2023 edition, October-November 2023, Busan, South Korea.
+BIRDS screened at Flickerin Shores, Sea Imaginaries SEa Art Festival 2023 edition, October-November 2023, Busan, South Korea.

 Merilyn Fairskye, installation detail, BIRDS (Flickering Shores, Sea Imaginaries, Sea Art Festival 2023, Busan, South Korea)